j19sch/j19sch.github.io/posts/2024/20241214-the-nine-skills-of-exploratory-testing.md

 Secondly, embrace that the notes are for you and just for you.
 If you decide to share your raw notes and someone finds them useful, great.
 If they find them inscrutable, what did they expect?
 That's not their purpose.
 Transforming your notes to something more widely useful, is a different skill.

-## What tools do you use that support, extend and/or amplify your testing?
+## What tools do you use that support, extend or amplify your testing?

 "Tools" is a broad category.
 Some people say their favorite testing tool is their brain.
 Or you could say that a pen and paper to take notes with, are a tool.
 Both are fair points, but here I'd like to treat those kinds of tools as a given.